kevinpsites/nodeTemplate/backend/README.md

 1. Change `package.json` contents
 1. edit the vars file in the terraform folder
 1. edit the routes in the api gw
-2. add the routes needed
+1. add the routes needed
+1. edit the docker-compose.yaml vars for local development

-To run locally `docker-compose down && docker-compose build --no-cache && docker-compose up`
+To run locally `docker-compose down && docker-compose build --no-cache && docker-compose up` or run `bash localLambda.sh`

 To add Lambda Layer
 1. change package.json file